IIIF/api/source/api/image/3.0/index.md

 ##  4. Image Requests

-This specification makes no assumptions about the form of the underlying image content.
-The term **full image** is used to refer to the entire area of the underlying image content, with the pixel dimensions given in the [Image Information][image-information], and which is imagined as the starting point for image requests.
+This specification makes no assumptions about the form of the underlying image content, which might be derived from one or more source images but could also be dynamically generated.
+The term **full image** is used to refer to the entire area of the underlying image content, with the pixel dimensions given in the [image information][image-information] document, and which is imagined as the starting point for image requests.

 All parameters described below are required for compliant construction of a IIIF Image API URI.
 The sequence of parameters in the URI _MUST_ be in the order described below.
 The order of the parameters is also intended as a mnemonic for the order of the operations by which the service should manipulate the image content.
 Thus, the requested image content is first extracted as a region of the full image, then scaled to the requested size, mirrored and/or rotated, and finally transformed into the requested color quality and format.
 This resulting image is returned as the representation for the URI.

 Size and region parameters in pixels _MUST_ be non-negative integers.
 Size and region parameters in percentages and the rotation parameter _MUST_ be positive floating point numbers or integers.
 These should have at most 10 decimal digits and consist only of decimal digits and "." with a leading zero if less than 1.0.
 Intermediate calculations may use floating point numbers and the rounding method is implementation specific.

-Servers should support [CORS][cors-response] on image responses.
+Servers _SHOULD_ support [CORS][cors-response] on image responses.

 ### 4.1.
 Region